CCTCA2Patterns/CA2-OODP/README.md

 be contains the logics and strategies to sell Shares of companies and invest, and simulator of all this.

-3- Private Class Data =  reducing exposure of attributes by limiting their visibility and  number of class attributes by encapsulating them in single Data object, we've beem used that concept while will will have be accessing the Private members of class using Accessors.
+3- Private Class Data =  reducing exposure of attributes by limiting their visibility and  number of class attributes by encapsulating them in single Data object, we've been using that concept while will will have be accessing the Private members of class using Accessors.